Freight Shipping from Des Moines to Milwaukee

 How much does it cost to ship freight from Des Moines to Milwaukee?

-Full truckload (FTL) rates from Des Moines, IA to Milwaukee, WI currently range from $864-$1,065 for a standard dry van load over the 402-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Milwaukee, WI currently range $864-$1,065 (roughly $2.15-$2.67 per mile over 402 miles).
 LTL shipments typically cost $421-$742 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Milwaukee?

-Standard FTL transit from Des Moines to Milwaukee is approximately 7 hrs by truck over 402 miles.
+Standard FTL transit from Des Moines to Milwaukee is approximately 7 hrs by truck over 402 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Des Moines to Milwaukee freight?